Zach-Pate/Become-App/README.md

     *   Fixed a bug that prevented events from being created on dates other than the currently selected date.
     *   Fixed a bug where events created on a different day would be displayed at the wrong time.
     *   Fixed an issue where event tiles for short events would overflow their boundaries.
+    *   Event tiles now show the updated time in real-time as they are being dragged.
+    *   Time labels in the main schedule view are now perfectly centered on their corresponding hour lines.

 ## Getting Started